Shigella: Pathogenesis

+The Type III Secretion System (T3SS) plays a crucial role when Shigella secretes its OspC1 and OspC3 proteins to suppress the interferon (IFN) signaling pathway and inhibit the host defense against Shigella.
+These proteins have been found to target the JAK/STAT signaling pathway, reducing and preventing interferon-stimulated gene (ISG) expression.

+OspC1 and OspC3 inhibit IFN signaling by binding to calmodulin (CaM), which is required for the phosphorylation of STAT.
+These Shigella proteins interact with CaM through their N-terminal α-helix, which mimics the interaction with CaMKII.
+As a result, CaM mistakenly recognizes the bacterial proteins as CaMKII, preventing the normal function of the signaling pathway and blocking ISG expression.

+While bacterial inhibition of the IFN signaling pathway remains largely unexplored, it is a well-studied mechanism in viruses.
+However, research by Alponde et al. (2022) identified homologous proteins and provided strong evidence that inhibiting IFN signaling is a conserved bacterial strategy.

-After infection, Shigella cells multiply intracellularly and spread to neighboring epithelial cells, resulting in tissue destruction and characteristic pathology of shigellosis.
+After infection, Shigella cells multiply intracellularly and spread to neighboring epithelial cells, resulting in tissue destruction and the characteristic pathology of shigellosis.
 The most common symptoms are diarrhea, fever, nausea, vomiting, stomach cramps, and flatulence.
-It is also commonly known to cause large and painful bowel movements.
+Infection is also commonly known to cause large and painful bowel movements.
 The stool may contain blood, mucus, or pus.
 Hence, Shigella cells may cause dysentery.
 In rare cases, young children may have seizures.
 Symptoms can take as long as a week to appear, but most often begin two to four days after ingestion.
 Symptoms usually last for several days, but can last for weeks.
 Shigella is implicated as one of the pathogenic causes of reactive arthritis worldwide.

 Discovery

 The Shigella genus is named after Japanese physician Kiyoshi Shiga, who researched the cause of dysentery.
 Shiga entered the Tokyo Imperial University School of Medicine in 1892, during which he attended a lecture by Shibasaburo Kitasato.
 Shiga was impressed by Kitasato's intellect and confidence, so after graduating, he went to work for him as a research assistant at the Institute for Infectious Diseases.
 In 1897, Shiga focused his efforts on what the Japanese referred to as a sekiri (dysentery) outbreak.
-These epidemics were detrimental to the Japanese people and occurred often in the late 19th century.
+Such epidemics were detrimental to the Japanese people and occurred often in the late 19th century.
 The 1897 sekiri epidemic affected >91,000, with a mortality rate of >20%.
 Shiga studied 32 dysentery patients and used Koch's postulates to successfully isolate and identify the bacterium causing the disease.
-He continued to study and characterize the bacterium, identifying its methods of toxin production i.e Shiga toxin, and worked tirelessly to create a vaccine for the disease.
+He continued to study and characterize the bacterium, identified its methods of (Shiga-) toxin production, and worked to create a vaccine for the disease.